yeboahnanaosei/pusher-http-vlang/README.md

 ### ⚠️ WARNING:
 This is a very early stage implementation.
 It is more of a proof-of-concept.
 **However, the goal is to build a full featured client for V.**

-At the moment several things
+At the moment a lot of things are not correct:
 * Code duplication everywhere
 * No error handling
 * Possibly inefficient code